blockoptions/blockoptions/whitepaper/whitepaper.md

-Blockoptions.io is the first decentralized binary options platform based on ethereum blockchain with BOPT (a standard etheriun ERC20 token) used as an in-trade currency and profit dividend token.
+Blockoptions.io is the first decentralized binary options platform based on ethereum blockchain with BOP (a standard etheriun ERC20 token) used as an in-trade currency and profit dividend token.
 Blockoptions.io completely and permanently eradicate the inauspicious decease called 'TRUST' which is undoubtedly killing the binary options industry from inside out.

-BOPT - BlockOptions.io internal token - is used as dividend (100% of the profit generating by BlockOptions.io platform goes to token holders as dividend) and as second in-game currency.
+BOP - BlockOptions.io internal token - is used as dividend (100% of the profit generating by BlockOptions.io platform goes to token holders as dividend) and as second in-game currency.

 We will release an MVP in July 2017 and publish further development plans according to the road-map after ICO.